 - During the work day, everyone is expected to regularly wash their hands for at least 20 seconds with soap and water.

 - This includes the beginning and end of their time on campus, before all meals, after using the restroom and after sneezing or coughing.

 - Hand sanitizer can replace soap and water if necessary.
-The University will provide hand sanitizer to departments and offices and will have hand sanitizing stations in place throughout campus.
+The University is providing hand sanitizer to departments and offices and has hand sanitizing stations in place throughout campus.

 Housekeeping staff check and replenish soap dispensers, paper towels and hand sanitizing stations at least once a day and more frequently in public areas with high traffic.

 - Practice good hygiene by covering your mouth and nose with your sleeve or a tissue when coughing or sneezing and avoid touching your face with your hands, particularly your mouth, nose and eyes.

 - Immediately discard any tissue used to cover a cough or sneeze and wash or sanitize your hands afterwards.